As fun as camping can be, the preparations leading up to the trip can be hectic. This is especially true if you’re yet to choose a tent.

 If you’ve ever come across those amazing pictures on Instagram or Pinterest where a large bell tent houses a bed, sofa, table, chairs, and luxury lights, then you know what we’re talking about.
 That’s right — glamping!

 Canvas tents are perfect for a glamping getaway.
-Their ample size and high durability allow it to accommodate furniture and amenities without issues.
+The ample size of these tents and high durability allow the tents to accommodate furniture and amenities without issues.

-You can even trade the dirt or canvas flooring for a semi-permanent wood floor!
+You can even trade the dirt or canvas flooring for a semi-permanent wood floor in your tent!
 None of this is feasible or would look as fantastic if your tent is polyester or nylon.